airtlab/italian-sign-language-recognition/readme.md

 This repository contains the source code of the experiments presented in the paper

 >P. Sernani, I. Pacifici, N. Falcionelli, S. Tomassini, and A.F.
-Dragoni, *Italian sign language recognition from surface electromyography and inertial measurement unit sensors with a deep neural network*.
+Dragoni, *Italian sign language alphabet recognition from surface EMG and IMU sensors with a deep neural network*.

 The paper is published in the Proceedings of the 4th International Conference Recent Trends and Applications In Computer Science And Information Technology (RTA-CSIT 2021), which can be found at the following link: